 Within 7 days after the precinct has your accident report available, it will be uploaded to the online portal.
 Request your NYPD police accident report online using the Collision Report Retrieval Portal.

-After 30 days from the date of the accident report: Accident Reports are held at the precinct for 30 days before being forwarded to the New York State Commissioner of Motor Vehicles.
+Police Accident Reports are held by NYPD at the precinct for 30 days before being forwarded to the New York State Commissioner of Motor Vehicles.

 By mail: use form MV-198C [PDF].